 Content files & fields

-A content file is a TypeScript module whose default export is plain data. editsy infers the editing form from the values, so there is no schema to author.
+A content file is a TypeScript module whose exports are plain data, and JSON and markdown files work the same way (both are covered below). editsy infers the editing form from the values, so there is no schema to author.

 defineContent({...}) for a single object (a page, the footer, settings) and defineCollection([...]) for repeated items (posts, projects, events):